 3) Finesses.
 Do I need to be in the Dummy’s hand or my own hand to start the finesse?
 If I give the opponent a trick, perhaps he will lead that suit for me.

 4) The lead card.
-That’s their best suit, remember.
+That’s the opponent’s best suit, remember.
 If you can, keep a stopper because they will try to run it again.
 If you have just the Ace stopper, you may wish to “duck” it until the 2nd or 3rd round.

 And what if you don’t make the contract?
 Don’t feel bad.
 NT contracts are often the most difficult to make and much depends on where the cards lie.
 Going down 1 trick is not that uncommon.

-Here are some tips for beginners that not everyone agrees with.
-You can choose to do whatever you wish, of course.
-Some experts recommend that you should open 1NT whenever you have a balanced hand (no singleton and no more than 1 doubleton), even with a 5-card major, so your partner knows your point count.
+Be aware that some experts recommend that you should open 1NT whenever you have a balanced hand (no singleton and no more than 1 doubleton), even with a 5-card major, so your partner knows your point count.
 I’m not sure why they feel that is so important when there are many opening bids that do not give a concise point count and we accept that.
 I have found that it’s safer to bid the 5-card major first.
 It keeps the bidding lower and helps to find an 8-card fit in a major.
 Trump suit contracts with an 8-card fit are generally easier for beginners to play than NT so my recommendation is to focus on that first.

-Also, if you open 1 of a suit, your partner has an opportunity to bid 1NT and then you don’t have to play the hand. (haha)
+Also, if you open 1 of a suit, your partner has an opportunity to bid 1NT and then you don’t have to play the hand.
+(Just joking, of course!)

-As you gain more experience, you will find more ways to assess your hand than point count alone.
+As you gain more experience, you will find more ways to assess your hand besides using just point count alone.
 Scattered high cards can be detrimental in a NT contract.
-You may hear the phrase: “aces and spaces,” for example.
+You may hear the phrase, “aces and spaces.”
 A hand with four aces gives you 16 pts, but it’s rarely a good hand for NT.
 With some hands of 15-17 pts, it’s better to open in 1 of a minor and use 1NT as your re-bid.